The Census by Statistics New Zealand in 2023 identified that 24% of households in New Zealand consisted of one-person.

 Inflation and the economic recession are concerns for all of us, single or married.
 We do not know what the future holds, but we know that economic conditions are always fluctuating.
 Abiding by Biblical financial principles and making wise choices can cushion the fallout we may experience in the coming months.

-In addition, variable expenses should always be closely analysed.
-Look back over credit card and bank receipts to see how much is being spent on groceries, transport, utilities, and entertainment.
+Variable expenses should always be closely analysed.
+Look back over credit card and bank statements to see how much is being spent on groceries, transport, utilities, and entertainment.
 Seek discounts, eliminate waste, and make some cost-saving sacrifices.
 Many people need to find creative ways to reduce their spending.
 Recording all spending for at least 30 days will help you see where your dollars go.
 We are facing uncertain economic times, so we need to be extra savvy.
 Frugality does not mean misery.
 It can provide freedom!